 Dr. Libben is trained as both a clinical psychologist and a neuropsychologist; her research interests similarly fall into these two domains.
-With respect to neuropsychology, Dr. Libben is interested in functional outcome following stroke, language impairments associated with aphasia and the development of new assessment measures for hemispatial neglect.
+With respect to neuropsychology, Dr. Libben is interested in concussion, traumatic brain injury, functional outcome following stroke and the development of new assessment measures for hemispatial neglect.
 With respect to clinical psychology, Dr. Libben is interested in the role of cognitive bias in psychopathology.
 Specifically, her recent research has focused on the development of cognitive bias modification techniques for clinical and sub-clinical eating disordered populations.
 Dr. Libben’s research has been supported by grants from the Natural Sciences and Engineering Research Council of Canada, the Canadian Foundation for Innovation and the Brain and Behaviour Research Foundation.
 To view a copy of Dr. Libben’s CV click here.

 In addition to her research, Dr. Libben is a practicing clinical psychologist, providing psychotherapeutic and neuropsychological assessment services to members of the community.
 To visit Dr. Libben’s clinical practice website click here.